PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.8.0

   Set a destination file to write the 'verbose' log messages to, instead of sending them to syslog and/or the standard output which is the default.
-  Note that these messages will no longer be sent to syslog or the standard output once that option has been set.
+  Note that these messages will no longer be sent to syslog or the standard output once this option has been set.

   :param str dest: The destination file